-The school believes that pupils and staff have the right to learn in a caring and safe environment.
+At Clober Primary, we believe that pupils and staff have the right to learn in a caring and safe environment.
 Staff will not tolerate any behaviour or attitudes which lead to staff and pupils being humiliated or harmed because of their age, race, colour, language, nationality, ethnic origin, cultural and religious beliefs, sexual orientation, gender, marital status and disability.